-Imagine if you could go to Dante’s hell, and meet the sinners, chat with Virgil, Farinata, Ulysses, row over the river Acheron, have a run-in with Medusa (or try to avoid her, rather), and take a ride on the back of the monster Geryon, as you descend to lower hell.
+Imagine if you could go to Dante’s hell, row over the river Acheron, meet Medusa (or try to avoid her), and take a ride on the back of the monster Geryon, as you descend to lower hell.

 Since the development of increasingly sophisticated virtual reality technologies, the medium of virtual reality has boomed in recent years, with video, gaming, filmmaking, journalism, and marketing companies exploiting VR for its immersive and interactive potential.
 At the same time, academic scholars have also begun to see the power and potential of archeology VR, anthropology VR, art history VR, etc.